 "Very astute, Recoome," the Captain muttered, rolling himself a cigarette.

-"Who in the name of Senbex do you think managed to pull one over old Kold's eyes?" said Burter, a tall lean Saurian who had the sort of physique that you could excuse him for walking about the place topless all the time.
+"Who in the Kais' names do you think managed to pull one over old Kold's eyes?" asked Burter, a tall lean Saurian who had the sort of physique that you could excuse him for walking about the place topless all the time.
 "Kold's a cunning old codger and make no mistake.
-Remember the twelve dancing princesses?
-Vegetasei never could pin their murders on him.
-I wonder who got close enough to pull the wool over his eyes…"
+Remember Captain Chicken?
+Queen Dodoria's peelers never could pin his murder on Kold.
+I wonder who got close enough to do him in…"

-"Bet you anything it was Sauza who got contracted," said the shortest of their party, a round, green-skinned Bas-jin who rather resembled a sprout with four eyes.
-"Slickest assassin in the Kingdom – everyone wants his number."
+"Bet you anything it was Salza who got contracted," said the shortest of their party, a round, green-skinned Bas-jin who rather resembled a sprout with four eyes.
+"Slickest assassin in the seven kingdoms – everyone wants his number."

 "Can't be that slick if everyone knows him," Burter observed lightly.